EricDinging/CS5470/assignment_1/README.md

 ## Perequisites

 ### Hardware Access
-You will be provided access to the **Perlmutter HPC** where you can reserve a server with 4 A100 GPUs, each having 80 GB of memory.
-Follow the steps in the email to reserve servers.
+You will be provided access to the **Perlmutter HPC** where you can reserve a server with 4 A100 GPUs, each having 40 GB of memory.

 ### Setup Instructions